dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Fixed a few bugs, which show up in certain OS/app combinations, in mktags
+* Fixed a small bug in install